CHAPTER

 Keep therefore at all times, even when you're in the fray, to the remembrance of me, so that you, free from doubt with your mind and intelligence of acceptance for me, are sure to attain me.
 (Sanskrit & tradition)

-Persistently uniting the mind and intelligence in the connectedness of yoga without deviating one achieves the Supreme Original Person of transcendence, o son of Prithâ, that one is constantly thinking of.
+Persistently uniting the mind and intelligence in the connectedness of yoga without deviating one achieves the Supreme Original Person of transcendence, oh son of Prithâ, whom one is constantly thinking of.

 FILOGNOSTIC TRANSLATION

-When one persistent in the uniting is connected with the unwavering of one's mind and intelligence, reaches one the supreme and divine, personal integrity which was kept in mind, o son of Prithâ.
+When one persistent in the uniting is connected with the unwavering of one's mind and intelligence, one reaches the supreme and divine, personal integrity which was kept in mind, oh son of Prithâ.
 (Sanskrit & tradition)

 He is the one who knows all, who is the oldest, the controller, smaller than an atom and is always thinking of everything; He is the inconceivable maintainer whose form is luminous like the sun and who is trancendental to all darkness.